-What these are, are ways of installing Unix (Linux or BSD) software on your Macintosh in a way that they get updated.
-This is useful if you need to customize your [(L)AMP][LAMP] stack, or process a document in LaTeX, or do graphing visualization or -code optimization… there are a lot of uses and having a consistent Linux-like or BSD-like tree of libraries and applications is usually the best option.
+What they are, are ways of installing Unix (Linux or BSD) software on your Macintosh in a way that they get updated.
+This is useful if you need to customize your (L)AMP stack, or process a document in LaTeX, or do graphing visualization or -code optimization… there are a lot of uses and having a consistent Linux-like or BSD-like tree of libraries and applications is usually the best option.

-I use MacPorts and I’ve used [Fink][Fink] in the past.
-I never tried Homebrew
+I use MacPorts and I’ve used Fink in the past.
+I never tried Homebrew.

 The BSD version of software package management has always been the Ports system, so it was only natural that since Mac OS X is modeled after BSD (via the Darwin kernel) that someone would make Ports for it.
 That became DarwinPorts, which is now known as MacPorts.
 I found that compile times are longer for some stuff, but shorter in others because it is much easier to avoid optional packages (via port files).
 On the other hand package maintenance seemed a little better and failed compiles seem to occur much sooner, than later.
 Also, there were packages available that were not available or never seemed to work in Fink.
 All in all it seems a wash since both Fink and MacPorts have complete enough package trees.

 It’s hard to evaluate from here whether a switch to Homebrew is worth it.
 Here are some things that sound attractive about Homebrew.

 - Their website is prettier and more mac-like.
 Looks to me morale is much better than the other package trees because of it. 🙂